MasterZack69/Muth/README.md

 Hope You like my project;)

-# IT'S MUTH 3.69!!!!!!
+# IT'S MUTH 4.69!!!!!!
 # What's New??
-   - Added Physics formulas like mass, force and many more.
-Read **doc.txt** for more info
+   - Replaced "float" with "double" coz it's memory efficient

+   - Replaced variable pi with constant pi

-   - Added perimeters
+   - Added Temprature converting functions (like celcius into Fahrenheit)

-   - Added speed,distance and time
+   - Added Velocity function

-   - added variable pi(i know i should done it before)
+   - Changed all the functions name in English from hindi for more convenience

 # Upcoming
  - Will add more fijiks formulas 🙃